-As we push away from the iOS 16 release we’re hearing about a variety of performance issues plaguing iPhone users.
+As we push away from the latest iOS 16 update’s release we’re hearing about a variety of performance issues plaguing iPhone users.

-While many iPhone users are having a great experience on Apple’s new operating system, others are complaining about bugs and performance problems.
+While many iPhone users are having a great experience on Apple’s latest software, others are complaining about bugs and performance problems.

 The current list of iOS 16 performance issues includes UI lag, freezes, lock ups, and random reboots.
 These are extremely common, particularly on aging iPhone models.
 Newer models like the iPhone 14 series aren’t immune to performance problems though.

 Performance issues can be difficult to fix.
 While you might be able to fix some problems on your own, others may require a fix from Apple in a new software update.
 In some cases, you may need to contact Apple support or bring your iPhone into an Apple Store.

 Table of Contents

 If you can’t wait for a new version of iOS 16 and/or you don’t have time to get in touch with Apple support, we have some fixes that could help fix the iOS 16 performance issue(s) you’ve encountered on your phone.

 Restart Your Phone